Riasat38/LandmarkBangladesh/README.md

 - GPS detection may fail indoors or with poor signal
 - Large images (>5MB) may take time to process
 - Delete requires internet connection (no offline queue)
+- Problem with edit landmark cards, file edit
+- some isssue with auto location detection

 ---